Foster Care

 Foster parents in Ohio receive a monthly stipend to help cover the cost of caring for a child.

-Ohio provides childcare assistance to help foster parents who need it!
+Ohio provides child care assistance to help foster parents who need it.

-This program helps cover the cost of childcare services, making it easier for foster parents to balance their caregiving duties with their personal and professional lives.
+This program helps cover the cost of child care services, making it easier for foster parents to balance their caregiving duties with their personal and professional lives.

 Medical Assistance